vantage6/vantage6-workshop/episodes/chapter5.md

 username = "MY USERNAME"
 password = "MY PASSWORD"

-organization_key = "" # Path to the encryption key, if encryption is enabled
+organization_key = "" # Path to the encryption key, if encryption is enabled.
 ```

 Once you have created the Python module with the configuration settings, you can create the client instance as follows: